docker/docs/desktop/hardened-desktop/admin-controls/index.md

 >
 >Admin Controls is available to Docker Business customers only.

-Admin Controls is a feature that gives administrators the ability to configure certain Docker Desktop settings for their organization.
+Admin Controls is a feature that gives admins the ability to configure certain Docker Desktop settings for their organization.

-With a few lines of JSON, administrators can configure Docker Desktop settings for HTTP proxies, network settings, and the Docker Engine configuration.
+With a few lines of JSON, admins can configure Docker Desktop settings for HTTP proxies, network settings, and the Docker Engine configuration.
 This saves significant time and cost in securing developer workflows.
-If administrators also enable [Enhanced Container Isolation](../enhanced-container-isolation/index.md), it ensures that any configurations set with Admin Controls cannot be modified by containers.
+If admins also enable [Enhanced Container Isolation](../enhanced-container-isolation/index.md), it ensures that any configurations set with Admin Controls cannot be modified by containers.

 ### Who is it for?